39 Daily Money Affirmations for Financial Abundance

 • Boost your self-image and confidence

-• Encourage problem-solving
+• Promote problem-solving

-Cons of Using Money Affirmations
+Cons of Using Money Affirmations,

 • Require daily financial discipline, commitment, and persistence

-• May not cause any positive shifts in your thinking and so lead you to feel you’ve wasted valuable time
+• May not cause any positive shifts in your thinking and lead you to feel you’ve wasted valuable time

 • May make you feel foolish, self-conscious, or uncomfortable reciting them